ng-alain/delon/packages/abc/cell/index.en-US.md

 module: import { CellModule } from '@delon/abc/cell';
 ---

-Cell formatting is supported for multiple data types.
+Cell formatting is supported for multiple data types, and supports widget mode.

 ## API